OctopusDeploy/docs/docs/tenants/guides/multi-tenant-region/assigning-tenants-to-infrastructure.md

 hideInThisSectionHeader: true
 ---

-Car Rental consists of a PHP web UI and a MySQL database back end.
+The Car Rental applications consist of a PHP web UI and a MySQL database back end.
 To support this, an Azure App Service and MySQL database server are provisioned in each Azure region.
-Using the [worker](https://octopus.com/docs/infrastructure/workers) feature, it is not necessary to configure the database server as a deployment target and is considered best practice not to do so.
+Using [workers](/docs/infrastructure/workers/index.md), it's not necessary to configure the database server as a deployment target and is considered best practice not to do so.
 This section of the guide will focus on the Azure App Service deployment target type.

 ## Configuring targets for tenant deployments

 By default, deployment targets in Octopus Deploy aren't configured for tenanted deployments.
 To configure the target for tenanted deployments, navigate to **{{Infrastructure, Deployment Targets}}**

 ![](/images/octopus-deployment-targets.png)